nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Delete the meeting at the specified `INDEX`.
 * `INDEX` refers to the index number shown by executing [`listMeeting`](#322-list-meetings-listmeeting) command.
 * `INDEX` **must be a positive integer** 1, 2, 3, …
-* If `INDEX` is a non-positive integer or not shown in `listMeeting`, an error will be thrown!
+* If `INDEX` is a non-positive integer or not shown in `listMeeting`, an error will be shown!

 Examples:
 * Suppose the second meeting in `listMeeting` was cancelled, you can remove them by using,